-SCHILY.acl.access, SCHILY.acl.default, SCHILY.acl.ace
+SCHILY.acl.access, SCHILY.acl.default

-Stores the access, default and NFSv4 ACLs as textual strings in a format that is an extension of the format specified by POSIX.1e draft 17.
-In particular, each user or group access specification can include an additional colon-separated field with the numeric UID or GID.
+Stores the access and default ACLs as textual strings in a format that is an extension of the format specified by POSIX.1e draft 17.
+In particular, each user or group access specification can include a fourth colon-separated field with the numeric UID or GID.
 This allows ACLs to be restored on systems that may not have complete user or group information available (such as when NIS/YP or LDAP services are temporarily unavailable).